40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 Image Source: wikipedia

-Piet Mondrian’s Composition II represents more than just some colors on a canvas, but actually is symbolic of deep-held philosophies of the world.
+Piet Mondrian’s Composition II represents more than just some colors on a canvas; it is actually symbolic of deep-held philosophies around the world.

 He thought that everything in the universe was in some way interconnected and harmonious.

-And he tried to convey it through this famous abstract painting by using black bars and primary colors to signify balance and add depth to the painting.
+And he tried to convey it through this famous abstract painting by using black bars and primary colors to signify balance and add depth to it.

-The artist has subtly added brush strokes to the painting that are rarely visible, adding life to the painting.
+The artist has subtly added brushstrokes that are rarely visible, adding life to the painting.

 ArtistPiet Mondrian